MikuAuahDark/love-fuser/README.md

 * `linux-source` - Package your game for Linux with AppImages by compiling LOVE and its dependencies from source.

-* `android-source` - Package your game for Android by compiling love-android fro source.
+* `android-source` - Package your game for Android by compiling love-android from source.
 AAB and debug APK is provided as artifacts.

 Afterwards, put all your game source code into `game` folder, or use submodules.